 There are plenty of things to do in Bari and you can easily spend days on end walking the city and surrounding areas visiting sights and eating your body weight in some of the most delicious food in the world.

-This guide will take you through 20 of the best things to do when you visit Bari.
+This guide will take you through some of the best things to do when you visit Bari.

 Do You Need Travel Insurance for Italy?